freckletonj/tinker/README.md

 ## Usage

 1. `git clone` this
-2.
+2. either:
     1. create a scratch namespace
-    2. go to the namespace for a lib you're interested in
+    2. or go to the namespace for a lib you're interested in
 3. Tinker!

 Congrtaulations, you just saved 30sec of setup time!